Fgitee/sir-sean-connery/README.md

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in the project.

     .
     ├── node_modules